Vocabulary Rocks! Let’s break the ice…

 Way back when I started blogging on a regular basis I frequently posted about the origins of interesting words I came across.
 I called those serial posts “Vocabulary Rocks!”
 Unfortunately many of those posts were lost due to transferring web servers, and I didn’t continue the series on a regular basis.
-A search in the Archives via “category -> vocabulary” will bring up those that remain (or just click HERE).

 It was tremendous fun, however, and my passion for words hasn’t waned.
 Thus, I am reviving Vocabulary Rocks!
 This time words, as well as idioms and strange phrases will be included.
 Mixing it up a bit!

 It is proverbial that crocodiles cry like a person in distress to lure men close enough to snatch and devour them, then shed tears over the fate of their victim.
 References to this proverbial belief are found in ancient Greek and Latin literature, as well as the works of many early English writers, including Shakespeare.

 In a book entitled “Voiage and Travaile of Sir John Maundeville” (c.1400) it was written that:

 Cokadrilles… Theise serpentes slen men, and thei eten hem wepynge.

 To throw in the towel

 In its original form, to throw up the sponge, this appears in “The Slang Dictionary” (1860).
 The reference is to the sponges used to cleanse combatants’ faces at prize fights.
 One contestant’s manager throwing in the sponge would signal that as that side had had enough the sponge was no longer required.
 In recent years, towels have been substituted for sponges at fights, and consequently in the expression too.

 (1) to relax a tense or formal atmosphere or social situation;

 (2) to make a start on some endeavor.